valenjet/upskill-in-testing-with-csharp/manuscript/ch02/chapter02.md

 * 100°C = 212°F
 * -40°C = -40°F

-With that information, we can create a "truth table".
+With that information, we can add to to our "truth table".

 | Fahrenheit   | Celsius     |
 |--------------|-------------|